hankbesser/recursive-agents/README.md

 7. **Practical guidance** for extending the framework
 8. **Visual learning** - Sequence diagram up front, architecture docs linked

-#### The goal: Show what makes Recursive Companion different and how to use it effectively.
+#### The goal: Show what makes Recursive Agents different and how to use it effectively.

 ---